punctuationmarks/wttu/README.md

 This is a work in progress.
 I don't develop on Windows or Mac often, so those tools might be out of date or missing, am looking into suggestions from other developers.
 Also, this will be a rolling release, so feel free to update often, contribute by opening a pull request or sending me an email with any suggestions

 ## Future Goals:
-- be platform respecting
-    - it currently grab the underlining OS, it would be nice to have a flag that could turn this feature off, since sometimes it's just nice to know some suggestions for offline systems.
 - keep with the mindset of having the tool's export be the input to something else, so return json option
 - be somewhat opinionated, there are a million ways to do anything these days, what are the most common ways of solving the user's problem?
 - have a simplistic UX